 Cosmetic teeth bonding is typically completed during a single visit to our Plano, TX dentist office and takes less than an hour to complete.
 Dr. Grapevine will select the composite material that will closely match the color of your natural teeth for virtually unnoticeable treatment.

 Dr. Grapevine will prepare the surface of the tooth (or teeth) to be treated.
 A conditioning liquid is applied to help the composite material adhere to the tooth.
 He will then apply it to the tooth and skillfully sculpt the resin by hand.
 The material is hardened by ultraviolet light or laser and then shaped and polished to match the sheen of the rest of the tooth surface.

 Is tooth bonding better than porcelain veneers?

 The answer really depends on the application.
-Overall, dental bonding does not live up to porcelain veneers standards.
-Dental bonding is more of a temporary fix to cosmetic issues, whereas veneers can be used for longer lasting restorations.
-Dental bonding is ore economical, but veneers last much longer and are more durable.
+Overall, dental bonding does not live up to porcelain veneer standards.
+Dental bonding is more of a temporary fix to cosmetic issues, whereas veneers can be used for longer-lasting restorations.
+Dental bonding is more economical, but veneers last much longer and are more durable.